Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADGroup.md

 ```

 ## DESCRIPTION
-The New-AzureADGroup cmdlet creates a group in Azure Active Directory (AD).
+The New-AzureADGroup cmdlet creates a group in the Microsoft Entra ID.

 ## EXAMPLES